 Mr. Qirngnuq (interpretation): Thank you, Madam Chairperson.
-My screen is very small.
-I can't really see much.
-I would like to ask this question; we want to pass this good bill and thinking of the past, I know we are not really supposed to think of the past, but we learn from the past and looking at the future as well, just in case the past becomes an issue and thinking about...(no interpretation)...
+My screen is very small, so I can't really see much.

+In thinking of this, I would like to ask a question.
+We want to pass this good bill and thinking of the past, although it has already occurred, we learn from past experiences.
+Looking at the future, if what is passed will be used or overridden, in considering whether or not it could slow things down, I wonder if the minister can provide a brief explanation on that.
+I hope I was understandable, Mr. Chairman.
+Thank you.

 Hon.
 David Joanasie (interpretation): Thank you, Madam Chairperson.
 I don't understand the question.
-Can the member clarify the question?
-Thank you, Madam Chairperson.
+I'm asking the member if he can clarify the question, Madam Chairperson.